 A typical natural cork will let in about one milligram of oxygen per year.
 This is a very tiny amount, but after two or three years, the cumulative quantity can be enough to break down the sulfites that winemakers add to protect the wine from oxidation.
 This small amount of air is perfect for helping age-worthy wines develop their complexities while the tannins are softening.
 However, a small fraction of natural corks end up tainting the wine with moldy smelling TCA and this has resulted in the use of the many non-cork material closures in use today.

 Reconstructed corks: Natural cork can also be ground into small particles and with the addition of a glue-like material be formed into “cork” looking stoppers.
 However, these products are also just as unreliable as natural corks and have similar propensity to cause cork taint.
 The crumbled cork material still has the benefits of the honeycomb structure and is mostly used to make reconstructed or composite corks that are used in most sparkling wine bottles.
 Because they are mostly made with left-over cork material during the manufacture of natural corks they are low in cost, but also commonly associated with less-expensive wines.
+Champagne corks, called agglomerated corks are composed of two stacked discs of natural cork cemented to the upper portion, which is reconstructed cork material.

 Plastic and Synthetic Corks: Plastic corks are made from made from plastics to plant-based polymers such as polyethylene…the same material used to make milk bottles.
 Tests have shown these corks perform nearly as well as the natural version with several exceptions: they have no TCA taint, they let in a bit more oxygen and they are very consistent in oxygen transmission.
 Their consistency is a major selling point to winemakers because the wine will have a predictable taste at various points in time.
 In fact, winemakers can tweak the oxidation rate of their wine by choosing from a range of synthetic corks with different rates of known oxygen transmission.
 Synthetic corks, such as the Nomacorc closure is made from from sustainable, renewable sugarcane-based polymers and have a look and feel very similar to a natural cork.
 Because the synthetic and plastic corks can allow air to integrate at a faster pace than natural corks, some winemakers actually prefer them.
 In fact, that has become part of the selling point as the corks can be selected that allow for a more or less rapid transmission of air into the wine, based on the tightness of seal.
 Synthetic and plastic corks are generally the lowest cost closure and require the least precision of the corking machines.